-Learning Center personnel may also recommend in-person appointments when and if they feel a student is not benefiting from e-critiques and/or if a student's writing issues may be better served in person.
+Learning Center/Writing Studio personnel may also recommend in-person appointments when and if they feel a student is not benefiting from e-critiques and/or if a student's writing issues may be better served in person.

 This depends on the consultant, the type of paper and what you want us to review.
 Keep in mind that consultants look at papers in hour-long increments and that you may book only one hour per week in the Writing Studio.
 Consultants typically can review 10 pages in a one-hour slot.